Thursday, October 1, 2009

 That depends.
 Your first consideration should, of course, be whether you can find a new place within the 30 days.
 It may be that you've seen a better place 'round the corner for less rent than you're paying now.
 (I know, dreaming, but it can happen.)
 If that's true, you might want to tote up the cost of moving and your security deposit, with a percentage for the hassle of it all, and see if the lender is willing to agree to that sum.
 If the lender agrees to that sum, you'll need to prepare a written agreement, detailing your moving date, the amount of the payment and how that payment is to be made.
 In ALL circumstances, that agreement should be in writing and signed by an authorized representative of the lender.
 In the event that the lender reneges and, when you turn in the keys, no cash is forthcoming, you can sue the lender in Small Claims Court to recover the funds.

 But if you have children or pets or are disabled, and have specific requirements, you may need the 90 days more than the money, so consider carefully whether you want to put yourself under that kind of time constraint.
 If you don't, you are entirely within your legal rights to reject cash for keys, and demand a 90-days' notice.
 And if you are protected by just cause eviction protections or a local moratorium on foreclosure evictions, you'll likely just want to stay in your present home.
 And no matter how much pressure the realtor or lender's agent puts on you to move quickly, you are under no legal obligation to take a cash for keys offer.
 And if the lender's representative becomes nasty or rude, you may ask him to leave.
-If you a threatened or assaulted, it's a matter for the police.
+If you are threatened or assaulted, it's a matter for the police.

 So if I were deciding whether to accept a cash for keys offer, I'd consider the following: